Brent (left) with Chris Hornak (Past President Pittsburgh Chapter SCI)

 · Wolves can be taken on all hunts at no charge, limit is 10 per day

-Wolverine may be taken for only the additional tag fee.
+Wolverine may be taken for only the additional tag fee, on fall hunts.

 Bow Hunting for Brown Bears

-Chuck Adams was my first bow hunter, who I personally guided in 1989 to the largest bodied
+Chuck Adams was our first bow hunter, who took the largest bodied

 I only take 5 bow hunters for bear each fall season, and we only have a fall season on the odd numbered years.

 Member of: NRA, APHA, SCI, FNAWS, B&C Club

 Alaska Dept. of Fish and Game Home Page

 Alaska Dept. of Fish and Game Hunt Alaska (Hunting Page)